Helpersproduction workers

 Add Data to Cart

 Data on higher education choices for Helpersproduction workers from The Department of Education and Census Bureau.
-The most common major for Helpersproduction workers is Business but the most specialized major according to RCA in 2021 were MILITARY SCIENCE, LEADERSHIP AND OPERATIONAL ART.
+The most common major for Helpersproduction workers is N/A but the most specialized major according to RCA in N/A were N/A.

-Among the necessary skills for Helpersproduction workers, Operation Monitoring stands, but the revealed comparative advantage (RCA) shows that Helpersproduction workers need more than the average amount of Repairing.
+Among the necessary skills for Helpersproduction workers, Operations Monitoring stands, but the revealed comparative advantage (RCA) shows that Helpersproduction workers need more than the average amount of Repairing.

 Majors